nightroman/FarNet/GitKit/README.md

 [Contents]

 GitKit is the FarNet module for git operations in Far Manager.
-GitKit uses [LibGit2Sharp].
-Git is not needed for local tasks.
+GitKit uses [LibGit2Sharp] and git is not needed as such.
-Git is used for getting credentials for remote tasks.
+Git may be optionally used for getting credentials.

 **Project FarNet**